miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 THE 4 KEY CONCEPTS OF OOP IN PYTHON:
 - encapsulation
-	- bundle attributes and he
+	- bundle attributes and behaviours in a class
 - inheritance (class inheritance)
 	- a class can inherit attributes and methods from another class (parent class)
+	- hierarchical relationships between classes
+	- a subclass can inherit attributes and methods from a parent class
+	- this reduces duplicate code
 - abstraction
+	- hide implementation details
+	- expose only the
 - polymorphism

 How to create an object: